Postgraduate

 Your overall workload will consist of the following:

-The breakdown of directed and self-directed study hours throughout your ICRGU programme can be approximated at the following:
+The breakdown of directed and self-directed study hours throughout your ICRGU course can be approximated at the following:

 Timetables will be provided once you are registered and enrolled.
 Scheduled teaching can take place on any day of the week.